zeusmadeit/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

 The following are the five major DNS record types:
 TYPE    | DESCRIPTION
 ------- | -------
-A record| The A record is the most important DNS record type.
+A record| The A record is the most important DNS record type.The "A" in A record stands for "address."
+An A record shows the IP address for a specific hostname or domain
-            The "A" in A record stands for "address."
-An A record shows the IP address for a specific hostname or domain AAAA record   | hjhjjj
+AAAA record| hjhjjj
-CNAME record  | hhh
+CNAME record| hhh
-Nameserver (NS) record    | hhjhjj
+Nameserver (NS) record| hhjhjj
-Mail exchange (MX) record | hjhghjg
+Mail exchange (MX) record| hjhghjg

 ### Single point of failure